jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

     idev -N 1 -n 1 -p rtx-dev -t 02:00:00

-When you request a node through idev, you will be taken to a loading screen as your job awaits being run.
-After your idev session starts, your current working directory will look like:
+When you request a node through idev, you will see a status update print to the terminal while your job is waiting in the queue.
+After your idev session starts, your terminal session will automatically be connected to the node you requested.
+Once connected, you should see your terminal prompt change to the node name:

 ::